puppetlabs/puppetdb/documentation/install_via_module.markdown

 >
 > If you'd like to migrate existing exported resources from your ActiveRecord storeconfigs database, please see the documentation on [Migrating Data][migrating].

-Step 1: Enable the Puppet Labs Package Repository
+Step 1: Enable the Puppet Package Repository
 -----

 If you haven't already, you will need to do **one** of the following:

-* [Enable the Puppet Labs package repository](/guides/puppetlabs_package_repositories.html) on your PuppetDB server and puppet master server.
+* [Enable the Puppet package repository](/guides/puppetlabs_package_repositories.html) on your PuppetDB server and puppet master server.
 * Grab the PuppetDB and termini packages, and import them into your site's local package repos.

 Step 2: Assign Classes to Nodes